cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 To test `sbatch`, Create a new file called `sort.slurm`.
 Take note that the filename nor the file extension do not really matter.
-We are simply creating a file with text inside.
+We are simply creating a file with text inside. (we use here the editor nano as it is available on the RasberryOS.

 ```bash
 (ENV3) pi@red:~ $ sudo nano sort.slurm